MatthewThomasMiller/MatthewThomasMiller.github.io/about-me.md

 * Mellon-Sawyer Graduate Fellowship (2011-2012)
 * [Phi Beta Kappa Honor Society](https://www.pbk.org/) (Spring 2007)

-# Scholarly Publications
+# Books

+* *Feeling Like Lovers: Affect in Medieval Sufism* (under review at University of California Press).

+## Edited Volumes

+* (with Domenico Ingenito). *Medieval and Early Modern Persian Poetry: Welcoming New Directions and Forgotten Geographies.* Edinburgh University Press, Forthcoming.

+* (with Kristina Richardson).
+A special issue/thematic dossier, entitled "From the Margins, From Below: Theoretical and Analytical Interventions in Premodern Middle Eastern Studies." *Al-ʿUṣūr al-Wusṭā: the Journal of Middle East Medievalists* (scheduled to be published 2026).

+# Journal Articles and Book Chapters

 * "Fakhr al-Dīn ʿIrāqī: Poet, Mystic, 'Ocean of the Persians'."
-In *Mystical Landscapes: Voices and Themes in Medieval Persian Literature*, edited by Fatemeh Keshavarz and Ahmet T. Karamustafa.
+In [*Mystical Landscapes: Voices and Themes in Medieval Persian Literature*](https://edinburghuniversitypress.com/book-mystical-landscapes-in-medieval-persian-literature.html), edited by Fatemeh Keshavarz and Ahmet T. Karamustafa.
 Edinburgh: Edinburgh University Press, 2025.
 * (fourth author, with David A. Smith, Jacob Murel, and Jonathan Parkes Allen).
 "Automatic Collation for Diversifying Corpora: Commonly Copied Texts as Distant Supervision for Handwritten Text Recognition."
 In *Proceedings of the Computational Humanities Research Conference 2023*, Paris, France, December 6-8, 2023, edited by Artjoms Sela, Fotis Jannidis, and Iza Romanowska, 3558:206–21.
 CEUR Workshop Proceedings.
 CEUR-WS.org, 2023. [https://ceur-ws.org/Vol-3558/paper1708.pdf](https://ceur-ws.org/Vol-3558/paper1708.pdf).
 * "Genre in Classical Persian Poetry."
 In *The Routledge Handbook on Persian Literature*, edited by Kamran Talattof, 76-120.
 New York: Routledge, 2023.
 * (third author, with Nikolai Vogler, Jonathan Allen, and Taylor Berg-Kirkpatrick).
 "Lacuna Reconstruction: Self-supervised Pre-training for Low-Resource Historical Document Transcription." *Findings of the Association for Computational Linguistics: NAACL 2022* (2022): 206–216. url: [https://aclanthology.org/2022.findings-naacl.15](https://aclanthology.org/2022.findings-naacl.15)[^1]